 It is important that you take any criminal charges made against you seriously, and you get legal representation as soon as possible.

-Having an accredited criminal lawyer with experience in computer crime can help ensure you get the best possible outcome in your case, whether that is a Section 10, where no conviction is recorded, a reduction in the charges, or the minimum penalties if you are convicted.
+Having an accredited criminal lawyer with experience in computer crime can help ensure you get the best possible outcome in your case, whether that is a section 10 dismissal or conditional release order, where no conviction is recorded, a reduction in the charges, or the minimum penalties if you are convicted.